poseidon/matchbox/Documentation/bootcfg.md

 See the Ignition [docs](https://coreos.com/ignition/docs/latest/) and [github](https://github.com/coreos/ignition) for the latest details.

-## Images
+## Assets

-Optionally, `bootcfg` can host free-form static assets if an `-images-path` argument to a directory is provided.
-This is a quick way to serve kernel and init RAM filesystem images, GPG verify them at an origin, and lets client machines download images without using egress bandwidth.
+Optionally, `bootcfg` can host free-form static assets if an `-assets-path` argument to a directory is provided.
+This is a quick way to serve kernel and initrd assets and reduce bandwidth usage.

-    images/
+    assets/
     └── coreos
         └── 835.9.0
             ├── coreos_production_pxe.vmlinuz
             └── coreos_production_pxe_image.cpio.gz

-Run the `get-coreos` script to quickly download kernel and initrd images from a recent CoreOS release into an `/images` directory.
+Run the `get-coreos` script to quickly download kernel and initrd image assets.

     ./scripts/get-coreos                 # stable, 835.9.0
     ./scripts/get-coreos beta 877.1.0

-To reference these local images, change the `kernel` and `initrd` in a boot config file.
-For example, change `http://stable.release.core-os.net/amd64-usr/current/coreos_production_pxe.vmlinuz` to `/images/coreos/835.9.0/coreos_production_pxe.vmlinuz`.
+To reference local assets, change the `kernel` and `initrd` in a boot config file.
+For example, change `http://stable.release.core-os.net/amd64-usr/current/coreos_production_pxe.vmlinuz` to `/assets/coreos/835.9.0/coreos_production_pxe.vmlinuz`.

 ## Virtual and Physical Machine Guides